unruthless/isittietuesday.com/README.md

 Is Today Tie Tuesday?
 ===

-A teensy side project of @wmclark and @unruthless.
+A teensy side project of @wmclark92 and @unruthless.

 Contributing